Surf Trio

-The Surf Trio was a surf rock band which formed in Eugene, Oregon, in 1984.
+The Surf Trio was a surf rock band that formed in Eugene, Oregon, in 1984.

 Lineup

 Founding members included Ron Kleim on guitar and vocals, Pete Weinberger on guitar and vocals, Dave Meyers on bass, and Aaron Temple on drums.
 Dave Meyers was replaced by Jeff Martin shortly after the release of their first E.P. on Moxie records in 1985.
 Terrence Kerrigan, from the Bo Diddley Headhunters, replaced Aaron Temple in August 1988 and was with the band through June 1989, when he, Martin and Weinberger, Joel Barnett, founding member of the Miracle Workers and the Bo Diddley Headhunters, and Richard Spaugh from Drivetrain and previously Dimension 7, formed the Wicked Ones.

 Tim Erickson and Chuck Thompson handled the drum duties at various times during the Surf Trio's reformation in the mid-to-late 1990s.

 Steve Frothingham, Michael Miller, and Jayson Breeton also played drums and other instruments on various related projects, such as the ClockWatchers and the Electric Flies recordings.